moatazhamza194/moatazhamza194.github.io/_posts/2026-09-24-SwAV-summary-and-analysis.md

 | SwAV | 56.7 | 88.9 | 48.6 |

 *Table 2: Comparison of SwAV and supervised learning on transferring to linear classification datasets, using ResNet50 as the backbone.*

 ---

+## 5. Critique

+I have the same criticism as in my previous analysis: it would have been nice to see them experiment with combinations of different transformations for the augmentation, especially since in the SimCLR paper they displayed the importance of combining augmentations from two different transformation types: spatial and appearance.

+---